-This guide will help your office configure appointments in Handshake.
-Use this to test the workflows involved in everything from scheduling to managing appointments.
-Be sure to click on the Help Center links displayed within this article for further explanation and guidance!
+This guide will help your office configure appointments in Handshake, then test the workflows involved in everything from scheduling to managing appointments.
+Use the Help Center links within this article for detailed guidance!

 Create your Appointment Categories

-- Appointment Categories are ways to organize which appointment types are available for students to choose from, making it easier for to the student to schedule what they appropriate appointment.
-Click here for more information and guidance on Appointment Categories.
+- Appointment Categories provide first-level appointment type organization for students to choose from, making it easier for the student to choose the appropriate appointment.

 Best Practice: Categorize appointments by college, career center or subject area and standardize your categories.
 We highly recommend having a standard naming convention across campus to reduce confusion.